radon-h2020/radon-defect-prediction-cli/README.md

 See the [docs](https://radon-h2020.github.io/radon-defect-prediction-cli/cli/train/) for more details about this command.

-The built model can be accessed at `/tmp/radon-dp-volume/radon_modoel.joblib`.
+The built model can be accessed at `/tmp/radon-dp-volume/radondp_model.joblib`.

+## Model

+Run:

+`docker run -v /tmp/radon-dp-volume:/app radon-dp:latest radon-defect-predictor download-model ...`

+See the [docs](https://radon-h2020.github.io/radon-defect-prediction-cli/cli/model/) for more details about this command.

+The downloaded model can be accessed at `/tmp/radon-dp-volume/radondp_model.joblib`.

+## Predict

+Move the model and the files to predict in the shared volume.
+For example, if you want to run the prediction on a .csar, then

+`cp patah/to/file.csar /tmp/radon-dp-volume`.

+Alternatively, you can create a volume from the folder containing the .csar (in that case, make sure to move the model within it).

+Run:

+`docker run -v /tmp/radon-dp-volume:/app radon-dp:latest radon-defect-predictor predict ...`

-See the [Docs](https://radon-h2020.github.io/radon-defect-predictor/) for details and examples of usage.
+See the [docs](https://radon-h2020.github.io/radon-defect-prediction-cli/cli/predict/) for more details about this command.

+The predictions can be accessed at `/tmp/radon-dp-volume/radondp_predictions.json`.